 For readers here at Christ and Pop Culture, Murray models the type of engagement we want to emulate.
 He holds together a high view of Scripture and a high view of the intelligent findings of Christians and non-Christians alike.
 He weaves them together into a short book that has the potential for lasting impact.
 If we are willing to slow down and take to heart the advice that Murray offers, the results will be significant.
 Whether you’ve experienced actual burnout or can’t shake the feeling that your life is running you ragged, you’ll appreciate the fresh air of grace that Murray offers in Reset.

 To receive a free digital copy of David Murray’s Reset: Living a Grace-Paced Life in a Burnout Culture, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.